DevExpress/devextreme-documentation/concepts/05 Widgets/LoadPanel/10 Customize the Appearance/40 Color the Shading of the Background.md

 When the **LoadPanel** is shown, the area beneath it can be shaded.
-The shading color is specified by the [shadingColor](/api-reference/10%20UI%20Widgets/dxLoadPanel/1%20Configuration/shadingColor.md '/Documentation/ApiReference/UI_Widgets/dxLoadPanel/Configuration/#shadingColor') option.
+The shading color is specified by the [shadingColor](/api-reference/10%20UI%20Widgets/dxLoadPanel/1%20Configuration/shadingColor.md '/Documentation/ApiReference/UI_Widgets/dxLoadPanel/Configuration/#shadingColor') property.

 ---
 ##### jQuery